apache/nuttx/configs/metro-m4/README.txt

     This is most likely a consequence of something happening in the NuttX boot-up sequence that interferes with JTAG operation.
-When I continue debugging in the future, I will put an infinitel loop, branch-on-self at the code startup up (__start) so that I can attached the debugger and step through the initial configuration.
+When I continue debugging in the future, I will put an infinite loop, branch-on-self at the code startup up (__start) so that I can attached the debugger and step through the initial configuration.
+  2019-08-03:  Added a configuration option to run out of SRAM vs FLASH.
+    This should be a safer way to do the initial board bring-up since it does not modify the FLASH image nor does it require unlocking the FLASH pages.

 Unlocking FLASH
 ===============